usamaabidai/Data-Analysis-Portfolio/README.md

 **Description:** This project examines Uber ride data across NYC boroughs, recorded hourly with weather conditions.
 The objective is to uncover demand patterns based on time, location, and external factors such as weather and holidays.
 The analysis explores trends in Uber pickups, peak demand periods, the impact of weather variables, and regional variations in ride distribution.
 The insights help Uber improve fleet management, optimize pricing strategies, and expand operations in high-growth areas.

-**Skills:** data cleaning, time series analysis, statistical correlation, trend analysis, predictive modeling, data visualization.
+**Skills:** data cleaning, time series analysis, trend analysis, data visualization.

 **Technology:** Python, Pandas, NumPy, Matplotlib, Seaborn, Time Series Analysis.